Improved sensitivities of ESS$\nu$SB from a two-detector fit: Simulation details

 For our statistical analysis we use the $\chi^2$ function

 where $\vec{p}$ is a set of neutrino oscillation parameters, $\vec{\alpha}$ are the systematic uncertainties with corresponding penalties $\sigma_k$, $D^{\text{DC}}_i$ is the simulated fake data in the $i$th energy bin for the detector D and the channel C, and $P^{\text{DC}}_i(\vec{p},\vec{\alpha})$ is the corresponding prediction in the same bin, which depends on the oscillation parameters $\vec{p}$ and the systematic uncertainties $\vec{\alpha}$.
-Finally, $\chi^2_\text{pen.}$ contains a penalty for $\theta_{13}$ taken from Ref.~\cite{deSalas:2020pgw}.
 The first two sums are taken over the near and far detectors (D) and over the different detection channels (C).
+Finally,